Daisy 880 Review: Is It Actually Good For Squirrels And Rats?

 TRAINING VALUE:

 My old school air rifle shot slow enough to see the BB or pellet leave the muzzle and make a slow arch across the creek.
 With the new world of air rifles, there is no trajectory watching from behind the gun nowadays.
 One great thing about the pumper pellet rifle is it will teach new shooters to take their time while shooting.
 In a shooting world that is super focused on semi-auto and fast rates of fire, shooting a gun that takes time and thought may improve new shooters' skills.
 Thinking through the shot and proper placement of a shot may be the greatest gift one of these Daisy Powerline 880 air rifles can give to the shooting world.
 This gun can also shoot in the backyard if you have a good relationship with the neighbors.
-The crack that t comes off the muzzle end may make some folks unhappy and, worse, maybe scary for others.
+The crack from the muzzle may make some folks unhappy and, worse, maybe scary for others.
 Be a good shooting sports ambassador, and apologize if shooting on your home range offends people.
 Better yet, ask them to join you and learn what Daisy is about.

 AMMO:

 The pellets I used for my time in the yard were the ones from the shelf at Walmart.
 I honestly do not remember the make or brand.
 I know that pellets come in weights and different styles; hell, they even have hollow point pellets; who knew?
-Plan on getting a Daisy Powerline and want to drive tacks within.
+Plan on getting a Daisy Powerline and want to drive tacks with it?
 You must get all the different pellets in your area and spend time dialing the best-performing ammo to your pump-up air gun.
 The difference between pellets can be two inches of accuracy lost.

 OVERALL VALUE:

-When writing a review, I discuss the comparison; the choice is yours, so get one that fits your shooting world the best.
+Ultimately, you should choose the air rifle that best fits your shooting needs.
 If you are an old timer like me, for about a hundred bucks, you will have a pump-up pellet gun that feels right in your hands.
 And this time around, it has a scope; that way, you can find a whole new bunch of trouble to get into and be able to afford to fix it and not have to tell Mom and Dad about your dumb mistakes that are now someone else's job.
+By the way, another affordable option I reviewed separately is the Daisy Adult Red Ryder.
+So feel free to check it out, too.
+That's all for now.

-Get it from Amazon now: $84.99 & FREE Returns
+Get it from Amazon now: $76.99 & FREE Returns